mhidalgo-bdai/ros2_documentation/source/How-To-Guides/Launch-file-different-formats.rst

                 from: "/output/cmd_vel"
                 to: "/turtlesim2/turtle1/cmd_vel"

-Using the Launch files from the command line
+Using launch files from the command line
 --------------------------------------------

 Launching